 And don’t forget about our creamy vegan white sauce, which is also nut-free:

-- vegan sour cream (or alternatively you can use our cashew alfredo sauce recipe)
+- vegan sour cream (our homemade dairy-free sour cream recipe or alternatively you can use our cashew alfredo sauce recipe)

 - dairy-free milk (our unsweetened homemade cashew milk recipe)